ajaygunalan/ur_hybrid_force_motion_controller/README.md

 4. Test criteria (no controller yet):
    - Dome pose updates immediately in RViz/Gazebo when the teleporter runs.
    - Teleporting the tool puts the TCP exactly where requested (confirm via TF and `ros2 topic echo /joint_states`).
-   - You can iterate “teleport dome → teleport TCP” for all planned waypoints without restarting Gazebo.
+   - You can iterate “teleport dome → teleport TCP” for all planned target poses without restarting Gazebo.

 Only after Test 1 is green do we proceed to Phase 2.